-Thousands of people sign oaths of secrecy in high tech industry, corporations, industries that deal with potential threats such as bacteria, viruses, poisons, toxins, explosives, radioactive materials, and so forth.
+Thousands of people sign oaths of secrecy in the high tech industry, corporations, industries that deal with potential threats such as bacteria, viruses, poisons, toxins, explosives, radioactive materials, and so forth.
 However, none of these industries and oaths of secrecy protect people and actions of involved people.
-In other words, a normal or common oaths of secrecy cover some specific secrets, processes, and technologies.
-In security intelligence world, the oath of secrecy covers actions of people and people who organize these actions.
+In other words, normal or common oaths of secrecy cover some specific secrets, processes, and technologies.
+In the security intelligence world, the oath of secrecy covers actions of people and people who organize these actions.
 It is all in details.

-In other words, the typical oath of secrecy for NSAs, secret agents, and their leaders imply that however criminal and illegal activities of national security agents could be, these agents will be protected from any future persecutions and even scrutiny of law-reinforcement authorities.
+In other words, the typical oath of secrecy for NSA, secret agents, and their leaders imply that however criminal and illegal activities of national security agents could be, these agents will be protected from any future persecutions and even scrutiny of law-reinforcement authorities.

 But why do secret agents need you to sign this specific all-covered paper?
 The psychological part of this trick is following.
 After signing this paper, the stooge needs to invent a myth, even a subconscious one, that secret agents are holy and innocent.
 This is the only justification that will create a (volatile) peace of mind for the stooge.

 Indeed, it would not be smart to sign such papers if there are any, even tiny, suspicions, related to possible wrong-doing by security intelligence agents.
-Therefore, the act of signing is in reality a moral and legal evaluation (absolute acceptance) of the national security agents and everything that they do.
+Therefore, the act of signing is, in reality, a moral and legal evaluation (absolute acceptance) of the national security agents and everything that they do.
 (By the way, did you notice that, for an average year, there are 1,000s of police officers, military people, lawyers, etc., but no secret agents who are caught in wrong-doing?
 Now you know why.)

 Note that operations of national security agents and their interactions with others are not recorded and not accessible for further scrutiny by any other agency or people.
-Hence, secret agents function in condition of personal and group (i.e., double) anonymity.
-(Even those secret agents who know about criminal actions of their colleagues are not able to share this info with public.
+Hence, secret agents function in the condition of personal and group (i.e., double) anonymity.
+(Even those secret agents who know about criminal actions of their colleagues are not able to share this info with the public.
 This is the expected effect of their all-included oath of secrecy.)

 The video below shows effects related to personal anonymity only since the actions of the whole group in relation to the target are openly recorded (they do not have group anonymity).
 For activities of national security agencies, it is common to have both personal and group anonymity (double protection from having any responsibility).